sabinikarisaman/Hotel-Management-System/README.md

 ---

-Let me know if you want the README in `.md` file format directly, or with screenshot support and GIF demo!
+Let me know if you'd like a downloadable `.md` file or help creating a GIF/demo to showcase your project visually on GitHub.